easypx/Chord-Builder/README.md

 - Rescan plugins
 - Example: https://soundcloud.com/klangraum2/impossible-dream-2

-Note: Not all functions are implemented yet.
+Note: Alpha release.
+Not all functions are implemented yet.
 Some Combos, Sliders have no effect.

 ![Alt-Text](chord_builder_screenshot.jpg)